 What we do

-PDO works with a team of professionals in Psychology, Psychiatry and Sociology, and trained peers and advocates out make mental health services accessible at the grassroots.
+PDO works with a team of professionals in Psychology, Psychiatry and Sociology, and trained peers and advocates to make mental health services accessible at the grassroots.

 What we do